SAFEHR-data/PIXL/README.md

 ### OMOP ES extract dir (input to PIXL)

+>[!NOTE]
+> OMOP ES is the tool used to extract Electronic Health Records that may be linked to images.

 EXTRACT_DIR is the directory passed to `pixl populate` as the input `PARQUET_PATH` argument.

 ```